"Who're you going to get to riff those tracks?

 - Often, they will make a joke during the opening of the Rifftrax, and then deliver a follow up at the end.

 - Butt Monkey: Hawkeye takes a lot of abuse during The Avengers, thanks to being massively Overshadowed by Awesome.
-Ron Weasly also gets this reaction.
+Ron Weasley also gets this reaction.
 Hell, Hawkeye and Ron get this treatment even when they aren't in the movie being riffed.
 It's basically devolved to Hawkeye being the low bar for super heroes from that point on and Ron becoming synonymous with general lameness or failure.
 Poor guys.

 - Among the crew, Bill is usually the target of mental abuse, while Kevin usually suffers physical abuse.